-Low energy is a common and frequently ignored symptom which many patients suffer from.
+Low energy is a common and frequently ignored symptom that many patients suffer from.

 Wouldn’t it be nice if you could take something to help increase your energy?

-While there isn't a magical "energy supplement" that will cure your fatigue, there are many supplements which may help.
+While there isn’t a magical “energy supplement” that will cure your fatigue, there are many supplements that may help.

 Learn more about targeting your supplements to help boost your energy in this guide: